kazzkiq/svelte-eslint-prettier-error/README.md

 3. Open this project;
 4. Open `Counter.svelte`.

-At the last step you should see an lint error as follows:
+At the last step you should see a lint error as follows:

 ```
 [Error - 11:54:15 PM] ESLint stack trace: